RobOHt/Quick-AS-Computer-Science-sql-simulatar/README.md

 # Quick sql simulator for A-level Computer Science students
-This repository holds all the nessesary code and instructions for a student to correctly setup a real `sqlite3` database and practice sql with it.
+This repository holds all the necessary code and instructions for a student to correctly setup a real `sqlite3` database and practice sql with it.

 A degree of python and command-line interface experience is assumed.